-TIP: Read our post about attractions in Moscow for your first visit
+TIP: Read our post with tips and attractions in Moscow for a Moscow city break

 After entering the train on 1st January, our route from Moscow stopped in Yekaterinburg and Irkutsk before our final stop Vladivostok.
 We passed by beautiful sceneries in Russia which sometimes looked like a winter wonderland.
 In Yekaterinburg, we went to the Opera and Ballet Theatre to watch The Nutcracker.
 It’s was a unique and brilliant show and experience.